Getting started in HTML 5 Canvas

 </canvas>

-The useful content is provided dynamically by JavaScript.
-For example, one can draw a rectangle.
+The content of <canvas> is provided dynamically by JavaScript.
+For example, one can draw a blue rectangle.

 canvas = document.getElementById("mycanvas");